gpaux/Mediana/CaseStudy04.md

 {% include JB/setup %}

-## About
+## Summary

 Case study 4 serves as an extension of the oncology clinical trial example presented in [Case study 1](CaseStudy01.html).
 Consider again a Phase III trial in patients with metastatic colorectal cancer (MCC).
 The same general design will be assumed in this section; however, an additional endpoint (overall survival) will be introduced.
-The case of two endpoints helps showcase the package’s ability to model complex design and analysis strategies in trials with multivariate outcomes.
+The case of two endpoints helps showcase the package's ability to model complex design and analysis strategies in trials with multivariate outcomes.

 Progression-free survival (PFS) is the primary endpoint in this clinical trial and overall survival (OS) serves as the key secondary endpoint, which provides supportive evidence of treatment efficacy.
 A hierarchical testing approach will be utilized in the analysis of the two endpoints.
 The PFS analysis will be performed first at &alpha; = 0.025 (one-sided), followed by the OS analysis at the same level if a significant effect on PFS is established.
 The resulting testing procedure is equivalent to the fixed-sequence procedure and controls the overall Type I error rate ([Dmitrienko and D’Agostino, 2013](http://onlinelibrary.wiley.com/doi/10.1002/sim.5990/abstract)).

-The treatment effect assumptions that will be used in clinical scenario evaluation are listed in the next Table.
+The treatment effect assumptions that will be used in clinical scenario evaluation are listed in the table below.
 The table shows the hypothesized median times along with the corresponding hazard rates for the primary and secondary endpoints.
 It follows from the table that the expected effect size is much larger for PFS compared to OS (PFS hazard ratio is lower than OS hazard ratio).

 <div class="table-responsive">
     <table class="table">